betsee/cellnition/README.rst

 * `Tutorial 1`_ : Create NFSMs from a continuous, differential-equation based GRN model.
 * `Tutorial 2`_ : Create NFSMs from a Boolean, logic-equation based GRN model.
+* `Tutorial 3`_ : Apply a dynamic stimulation to a continuous, differential-equation based GRN model.

 Acknowledgements
 ================